Capital punishment in Lesotho: Post-independence history and recent developments

 Lesotho reported to the United Nations Human Rights Council that the last execution they carried out was in 1995.
-The man who was executed was known as Nkosi, between 30 and 40 years of age, and he was convicted of the murder of a woman named Makamohelo Tsola as he broke into her house, robbed her, and raped her.
+The man who was executed was Veddie Nkosi (also alternately known as Sello Nkosi, or Veddie Sello Nkosi, although shortly before his execution, he claimed to actually be a Zambian national named Edward Donald Nduba), who was between 30 and 40 years of age, and he was convicted of the murder of a woman named Makamohelo Tsola as he broke into her house near Maseru, robbed her, and raped her.
 Nkosi's death sentence was upheld by Lesotho's Court of Appeals on 16 July 1993, and Nkosi was executed by hanging on 25 November 1995.
-In previous executions, Lesotho imported a hangman from neighboring South Africa to carry out the sentence; in this case, Mosotho officials imported a hangman from Zimbabwe.
+In previous executions, Lesotho imported a hangman from neighbouring South Africa to carry out the sentence; in this case, Mosotho officials imported a hangman from Zimbabwe.
 A second hangman also showed up to provide the first with "moral support."
 A witness to the execution was so disturbed by what she saw, that she reported that the execution disturbed her sleep and caused her to have nightmares.

+In 2003, the Sexual Offences Act added rape by a knowingly HIV-infected person to its list of capital offences.
+However, the ruling permitting the death penalty for this crime was overturned in 2022, when the Constitutional Division of the High Court of Lesotho ruled it unconstitutional.
+The High Court's ruling followed the conviction of an unnamed defendant for committing a sexual offense while knowingly being HIV-positive.
+The defendant's trial court remanded sentencing duties to Lesotho's High Court because the trial court lacked the authority to impose a death sentence, and the death penalty was the mandatory sentence for the crime at the time.
+The unnamed inmate's attorney challenged the constitutionality of the sentencing law under the grounds that it violated Lesotho's Constitution and its guarantees to "the right to life, freedom from inhuman treatment, respect for private life, a fair trial, freedom from discrimination, and equality before the law and equal protection of the law."
+In declaring the law unconstitutional, the High Court of Lesotho did not altogether remove the death penalty as a sentencing option for the crime, but they altered the law so that the death penalty was not the mandatory sentence for it, declaring that the trial court should have the jurisdiction and discretion to determine an appropriate sentence on a case-by-case basis.

 Although Lesotho is considered a de facto abolitionist country due to its latest execution having occurred in 1995, there is no official moratorium on the death penalty in the country.
-In addition, Lesotho has taken steps to expand the application of its death penalty law.
-In 2003, the Sexual Offences Act added rape by an HIV-infected person to its list of capital offenses.